Our Life Purposes – The HRVWE Success Codes

 W– Do Loop Skills:

 W-LAISEIRR: Learn, Anticipate, Innovate, Strategize, Execute, Influence, Relate, Review (8 Skills)

 E-SOFSC: Selected, Organized, Functional, Simple, Clean (5 Priorities of our Mental and Physical Environment)

-I would recommend starting with the shorter set of 29 HRVWE codes above, and expanding to the longer sets (the 8 Values and Skills) only after you’ve been using the short ones effectively for a while.
+I would recommend memorizing and using these one at a time, beginning with health and working down to environment.
 Feel free to change the words and orders of these codes as well, based on your own experience.
 Customize these codes to your own life!
 But don’t ignore them without first giving them a try.
 As you’ll discover, using codes that are meaningful to you will help you remember what matters most, and stay prioritized and effective throughout your life.

-Here’s a memorization tip: If you’d like to memorize the Eight Values and the Eight Skills, simply use your whole hand.
-You can use your left hand for Values , and your right for Skills.
-Assign the first four values or skills to your palm, wrist, back of the hand, and thumb, and the second four to each of your four fingers, ending with your little finger.
-This mental trick will allow you to regularly review all eight skills or values on a regular basis, and ask yourself if you are using them appropriately, simply by looking at adjacent locations on each of your hands, starting with your palms.
-After a little practice, as you move your eyes to the eight locations on each hand, you will mentally see each of the eight values and skills.
+Here’s a memorization tip: If you’d like to memorize the Eight Skills and Ten Values for regular mental use, simply use the fingers of both hands for the Eight Skills, and the fingers and thumbs of both hands for the Ten Values.
+This mental trick will allow you to regularly review all eight skills and ten values on a regular basis, and ask yourself if you are using them appropriately, simply by looking at adjacent locations on each of your hands.
+After a little practice, as you move your eyes to the eight and ten locations in front of you, you will mentally see each of the skills and values, and can think about how you are presently using them, and whether you might do better.
 It’s as easy as that.